On complex line arrangements and their boundary manifolds: Introduction

 Line arrangements are finite collections of complex lines in the projective space $\CC\PP^2$, that is, plane algebraic curves whose irreducible components are all of degree one.
 The general study of discriminants of curves in $\CC\PP^2$ and their stratification leads to considering the homeomorphism type of the pair as a natural isotopy invariant.
 We refer to this invariant as the \emph{topology of the embedding}.
 O.~Zariski was the first to show that the \emph{combinatorial description} of a curve (degree of the components, local type of the singularities,...) is not enough to determine the topology.
 The case of line arrangements is quite motivating since lines are non-singular and two lines intersect at a single point: the combinatorial structure of an arrangement can easily be encoded in the \emph{incidence graph}.
 However, S.~MacLane \cite{mcl:36} showed that it does not determine the deformation class.
 Later G.~Rybnikov \cite{ry:98} showed that combinatorics does not determine even the topological type of the complement (see also \cite{accm,accm:03a}).
 This motivates the study of topological invariants such as the fundamental group (and related: characters, Alexander invariants, characteristic varieties,...).

 On the other hand, one may consider the \emph{boundary manifold} $B_\A$ of an arrangement $\A$, defined as the boundary of a closed regular neighborhood in $\CC\PP^2$.
 It is a compact graph 3-manifold in the sense of F.~Waldhausen \cite{wal:67b}, whose topology is combinatorially determined~\cite{westlund,cosu:08}.
 In particular the graph structure is modeled by the incidence graph $\Gamma_\A$.
-Its fundamental group can be computed from this description, see for example \cite{cosu:08}.
+Its fundamental group can be computed from this description, see for example~\cite{cosu:08}.

-Our general aim is to study the inclusion map of the boundary manifold $B_\A$ in the exterior of the arrangement in $\CC\PP^2$ and to give an explicit method to compute the map at the level of their fundamental groups.
+Our general aim is to study the inclusion map of the boundary manifold $B_\A$ in the exterior $E_\A$ of the arrangement in $\CC\PP^2$ and to give an explicit method to compute the map at the level of their fundamental groups.
 This is related to the work of E.~Hironaka \cite{eh:01} on complexified real arrangements, but the complex case requires a more careful study of generators of $\pi_1(B_\A) $, coming from cycles of the graph $\Gamma_\A$.
-From these computations, we derive a new minimal presentation of $\p(E_\A)$ which generalizes a theorem of R.~Randell~\cite{ra:85} on real arrangements.
+From these computations, we derive a new minimal presentation of $\p(E_\A)$.

-Our main motivation is a series of upcoming papers (of joint works with E.~Artal~\cite{AFG,gue,gue:phd}), where applications of the map and its description are given.
+Our main motivation is a series of papers (of joint works with E.~Artal~\cite{AFG,gue,gue:phd}), where applications of the map and its description are given.
 We observe that the inclusion map captures some relevant information on the position of singularities that is not contained in the combinatorics.
-Indeed, we use it to construct a new topological invariant of arrangements, see also~\cite{gue,gue:phd} for illustrations and examples.
-The present paper describes all the necessary tools to compute this invariant.
+Indeed, in~\cite{AFG}, we use it to construct a new topological invariant of arrangements, see~\cite{gue,gue:phd} for illustrations and examples.
 Let us also mention that our method allows to complete the work of E.~Artal \cite{ea:toulouse} on the essential coordinate components of the characteristic varieties of an arrangement.
 It provides a crucial geometrical ingredient to compute the depth of any characters of the fundamental group (see in particular \cite{ea:toulouse} Section 5.4).
 This gives the only known way ---a geometrical way--- to compute this algebraic invariant of arrangements.